Takusei/codeSetting/README.md

 # codeSetting

-This repo contains the setting for vsCode and oh-my-zsh, to make it consistence among differnet devices
+This repo contains the setting for vsCode and oh-my-zsh, to make it consistence among different devices